Keep your eye on the prize. So, keep your eye on the finish line.

 You just don’t get to have advanced planning.

 Instead, you observe.
-You pay attention.
-You respond to what they need.
-You give them a wide berth of freedom.
+You pay attention, then you respond to what they need. and finally, you give them a wide berth of freedom.
 And rest in the assurance that…

 - you won’t figure it out